uswds/uswds-site/_components/utilities/layout-grid.md

 type: utility
 title: Layout grid
 category: Utilities
-lead: USWDS uses a 12-column layout grid.
-See layout grid example here.
+lead: Control the layout of items with a 12-column grid.
 ---

 <div class="font-mono-4">